rajeshmuraleedharan/local-openai-agent-with-ollama-sample/README.md

 # Local OpenAI Agent with Ollama Sample

-This repository provides a sample application demonstrating how to run a local AI agent using [Ollama](https://ollama.com/), an open-source tool for running large language models locally.
-The project mimics the behavior of an OpenAI-like agent, offering both a web-based chat interface and a simple command-line example.
+This repository provides a sample application demonstrating how to run a local OpenAI agent using [Ollama](https://ollama.com/), an open-source tool for running large language models locally.
+The project shows how to Create AI Agents Locally with OpenAI Agents SDK & Ollama, offering both a web-based chat interface and a simple command-line example.

 ## Features
 - **Single Agent CLI Example**: A standalone script (single-agent-assistant.py) to query the Ollama agent directly from the terminal.